IntersectAustralia/Introduction-to-programming-with-julia/docs/modules/01-Getting-started-with-julia.md

 > # Exercise
 >
-> Declare two variables, a=3 and b=4, and use them to create two strings
+> Define two variables, a=3 and b=4, and use them to create two strings
 >
 > A) "3 + 4"
 >
 > B) "7"
 {: .inset}

 # Data Structures

 Once we start working with many pieces of data at once, it will be convenient for us to store data in structures like arrays or dictionaries (rather than just relying on variables).

-Types of data structures covered:
+The types of data structures that we are going to cover here are:
 * Tuples
 * Dictionaries
 * Arrays

 ## Tuples
 We can create a tuple by enclosing an ordered collection of elements in ( ).
+For example, we can create a tuple called animals including three elements, namely "dogs", "cats" and "penguins".
 ```python
 animals = ("dogs", "cats", "penguins")
 ```